ryEllison/expoFitter/README.md

 - When data is uploaded to **expoFitter** the save functionality dynamically appears.

-- The user can save the base plot of the electrophysiology data by selecting `Save` before fitting a model.
+- The user can save the base plot of the electrophysiological data by selecting `Save` before fitting a model.

 - Once a model is fit to the data, the figure observed in the